 State Street Global Advisors Worldwide Entities

-This material is for educational purposes around options as a hedging vehicle and that this should not be considered as an investment advice to buy or sell any particular security or investing strategy.
+This material is for educational purposes on options as a hedging vehicle.
+This should not be considered as an investment advice to buy or sell any particular security or as an investing strategy.

 This communication is not intended to promote or recommend the use of options or options trading strategies and should not be relied upon as such.

 The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without State Street Global Advisors’ express written consent.

 The views expressed in this material are the views of Investment Strategy & Research team through the period ended March 21, 2023 and are subject to change based on market and other conditions.

 This document contains certain statements that may be deemed forward looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.

 The information provided does not constitute investment advice and it should not be relied on as such.
 It should not be considered a solicitation to buy or an offer to sell a security.
 It does not take into account any investor’s particular investment objectives, strategies, tax status or investment horizon.
 You should consult your tax and financial advisor.

 All information is from State Street Global Advisors unless otherwise noted and has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.

 Past performance is not a reliable indicator of future performance.